 The records of the financial transactions are important for any business.
-They prove the reliability of the organization and also increases the transparency of the money inflow and outflow.
-Book keeping and accounting are two terms that deal with the records of money being transactions in and around a company.
+They prove the reliability of the organization and also increase the transparency of the money inflow and outflow.
+Bookkeeping and accounting are two terms that deal with the records of money being transactions in and around a company.

 How Book Keeping and Accounting Differs

 For those who are novice to this field, bookkeeping and accounting may seem synonymous to those who are novice to this field.
-However, there exists lot of difference in between these two terms.
+However, there exists a lot of difference between these two terms.

 The Process

-Unlike book keeping, accounting involves a deeper study of the financial transactions.
+Unlike bookkeeping, accounting involves a deeper study of financial transactions.
 It involves scrutinizing all the financial transactions including their recording, analysis, interpretation, reporting, and summary.
-Which means book keeping is just a sub space of accounting.
+Which means bookkeeping is just a sub-space of accounting.
 It is the first step for better accounting.
-Without book keeping, accounting becomes tougher.
-Accounting is wider and deeper than book keeping.
+Without bookkeeping, accounting becomes tougher.
+Accounting is wider and deeper than bookkeeping.

 The Expertise

-Book keeping needs a deep attention to detail.
+Bookkeeping needs deep attention to detail.
 One should be meticulously careful not to miss any tiny detail about the company’s transactions.
-No specific qualification may be needed to become a book keeper.
-Often, employers employ trustworthy persons as book keepers, and hence book keepers work very close to the company
+No specific qualification may be needed to become a bookkeeper.
+Often, employers employ trustworthy persons as bookkeepers, and hence bookkeepers work very close to the company

 owners.

-Now-a-days, companies are preferring personnel with basic knowledge on book keeping and accounting as book keepers.
+Nowadays, companies prefer personnel with basic knowledge of bookkeeping and accounting as bookkeepers.

 Also Read: What Accounting Conservatism is All About

 On the other hand, the person who does accounting tasks depends on the size of the company.
 For smaller businesses, the company owners take care of the accounting reports.
-However, for bigger companies with many employees and number of transactions, checking the balance sheet, income, expenses, salaries, taxes, investments and profit details, etc. may not be feasible for a single person.
-Here’s where companies recruit accountants for.
+However, for bigger companies with many employees and several transactions, checking the balance sheet, income, expenses, salaries, taxes, investments profit details, etc. may not be feasible for a single person.
+Here’s where companies recruit accountants.

 The Role